The trace-reinforced ants process does not find shortest paths: Introduction and main results

 {\bf Notation:} Given some filtration $(\mathcal F_n)_{n\ge 0}$, and $Z$ some random variable, we will use the notation $\mathbb E_n[Z]$ to denote the conditional expectation of $Z$ with respect to $\mathcal F_n$.

-{\bf Acknowledgements:} Preliminary investigations on the problems treated in this paper were carried out by Yassine Hamdi, a student at \'Ecole Polytechnique at the time, during an undergraduate research internship at the University of Bath, under the supervision of CM (see~\cite{Yassine} for Yassine's internship report).
+{\bf Acknowledgements:} We thank three anonymous referees for their careful reading of the paper and their constructive comments.
+Preliminary investigations on the problems treated in this paper were carried out by Yassine Hamdi, a student at \'Ecole Polytechnique at the time, during an undergraduate research internship at the University of Bath, under the supervision of CM (see~\cite{Yassine} for Yassine's internship report).
 The authors are grateful to Yassine for the time he spent on these questions, and to both the \'Ecole Polytechnique and the University of Bath for making this internship possible.